VishNikhil12/Emotion_Detection/README.md

 ## How to Use

-1. Choose whether to upload an image or take a photo
+1. Choose whether to upload an image or use real-time webcam streaming.
-2. If uploading, select an image file from your device
+2. If uploading, select an image file from your device.
-3. If using webcam, take a photo when ready
+3. If using real-time streaming, allow camera access in your browser.
-4. The app will process the image and display the results
+4. The app will process the input and display the results.
-5. Each detected face will be highlighted with a green box and labeled with the detected emotion
+5. Detected faces are highlighted with a green bounding box and labeled with the predicted emotion and confidence.

 ## Technical Details

-- Built with Streamlit
+- **Built with:** Streamlit
-- Uses OpenCV for face detection with Haar Cascade Classifier
+- **Face Detection:** OpenCV with Haar Cascade Classifier
-- Emotion classification with a ResNet50 model trained on facial expression datasets
+- **Emotion Classification:** A custom CNN model trained on facial expression datasets
+- **Input:** The model processes 48x48 grayscale face images
-- Deployed on Hugging Face Spaces
+- **Deployment:** Hosted on Hugging Face Spaces using WebRTC for real-time webcam streaming

 ## Model Information

-The Custom CNN model was trained on facial expression datasets to classify emotions from grayscale face images.
-The model takes a 224x224 grayscale image as input and outputs probabilities for each of the 7 emotion classes.
+The custom CNN model was trained on facial expression datasets to classify emotions from grayscale face images.
+The model accepts 48x48 grayscale images as input and outputs probabilities for each of the 7 emotion classes.

 ## Credits

 Created by Vishwanath Nikhil